 I also enjoy bad movies in general, the goofier the better.

 Music-wise, I've been listening to some old swing jazz lately, some

-tastes are rather eclectic - I just listen to things I happen to
+than that, my tastes are rather eclectic - I just listen to things

-find, and have relatively little ability to speak knowledgeably
+I happen to find, and have relatively little ability to speak

 The six things I could never do without

 Think outside the box.
 Sometimes the little things can say a lot.